espressif/arduino-esp32/libraries/ESP32/examples/Zigbee/Zigbee_Thermostat/README.md

-# Arduino-ESP32 Zigbee Light Bulb Example
+# Arduino-ESP32 Zigbee Thermostat Example

-This example shows how to configure the Zigbee end device and use it as a HA on/off light bulb.
+This example shows how to configure Zigbee Coordinator and use it as an HA thermostat.

-**This example is based on ESP-Zigbee-SDK example esp_zigbee_HA_sample/HA_on_off_light.**
+**This example is based on ESP-Zigbee-SDK example esp_zigbee_HA_sample/HA_thermostat.**

 # Supported Targets